plabayo/rama/rama-quic/README.md

 Applications can supply their own TLS 1.3 and packet protection through `tls::provider::{ClientConfig, ServerConfig, Session}`.
 Pass the configurations to `ClientConfig::new` and `ServerConfig::new`; the latter accepts a custom token key.
 No built-in TLS or crypto feature is needed for this API.
+The root `rama` crate's `quic` feature also enables the shared `tls` types without selecting a backend.
+The [external GnuTLS interop project](e2e/gnutls-interop/) exercises this interface against aioquic in both roles with all built-in Rama backends disabled.

 Crate used by the end-user `rama` crate.